kashishbansal081/Frontend-e-commerce/README.md

 ---

 ### **DELETE /v1/api/cart/items**
-Remove specific item from cart
+Removes a specific item from the cart.

 Sample Response:
 ```